SDK and host for package authors

 02

-Let Sunder handle activation, local state, configuration, secrets, faults, and assets.
+Let Sunder handle install, update, enable, disable, uninstall, readiness, activation, faults, and assets.

 03